-- Versatile, established writer on defense, national security and foreign affairs for policy, scholarly, professional, and general publications.
+- Established writer on defense, national security and foreign affairs for policy, scholarly, professional, and general publications.

 - Published in Forbes, Investor’s Business Daily, Los Angeles Times, New York Times, Reader’s Digest, USA Today, Washington Times, Wall Street Journal and elsewhere.

 - Founding editorial board member of NATO’s Defence Strategic Communication scholarly journal and a peer-reviewed university journal.